- THE CEREMONY (Thursday, September 14)

-*Pre-ceremony concert —and the webcast —begin at 5:40 pm (US Eastern Time)
+*Pre-ceremony concert — and the webcast — began at 5:35 pm (US Eastern Time)

-All speeches will be kept delightfully brief, enforcved by eight-year-old Miss Sweetie Poo.
+All speeches were kept delightfully brief, with time limits enforced by eight-year-old Miss Sweetie Poo.

-The 27th First Annual Ig Nobel Prize Ceremony will introduce ten new Ig Nobel Prize winners - Each has done something that makes people laugh then think.
+The 27th First Annual Ig Nobel Prize Ceremony introduced ten new Ig Nobel Prize winners - Each has done something that makes people laugh then think.

 Improbable Research blog.